mike14747/next-with-auth/README.md

 -   I'd like to come up with a way to clear button and nav focus on next/link page transition.
 -   Decide what to name the page.js components (Page vs the name of the route folder).
 -   Switch over from client fetch to swr?
 -   There is still a login redirect bug in middleware protected pages.
--   Convert the profile page to a server component.
-I think this will mean abstracting the parts out that use useState to their own client component.
+Implement it when it's working better?

 ---